top of page

 Watch for next class: The Bridge by Eric Steel

-Read for next class: Nichols Chapter 2
+Read for next class: Nichols Chapter 3 (Chapter 2 in Third Edition)

 December 2- Last Day to Turn in 60 Second Documentaries